Public rights of way

 News from the Footpaths Wardens

 The wardens are Chris Snellock and Caroline Marshall who would like to thank Charlie and Jude Oakhill for their support.
 We have tried to cover as many footpaths as possible, checking that they are passable and have signposts where they meet roads.
-We have now managed to cover almost 90% of the footpaths in Stinchcombe and have generally found them to be passable, reasonably well marked and with stiles and signposts in good order.
-Exceptions to this are in the most recent report (click for link to document).
+We manage to cover almost all of the footpaths in Stinchcombe.
+They are generally passable, reasonably well marked and with stiles and signposts in good order.